WELSH CHESS UNION CONSTITUTION

 4) Illegal conduct

-Every inquiry held by, or on behalf of, the Union concerning the conduct of any individual, club,
+Every inquiry held by, or on behalf of, the Union concerning the conduct of any, club, County or Zone shall

-County or Zone shall be conducted in accordance with the principles of natural justice and, in
+be conducted in accordance with the principles of natural justice and, in particular, the individual shall have

-particular, the individual shall have the right to be present, or the club, County or Zone the right to be represented, throughout the inquiry and to furnish evidence.
+the right to be present, or the club, County or Zone the right to be represented, throughout the inquiry and to

 The Board may after inquiry take whatever action it sees fit.
-Such action may include suspension or expulsion of any member, club, County or Zone whom they consider guilty of each, or any, of the offences above.
+Such action may include son or expulsion of any

 (vi) RIGHT OF APPEAL